|Nutrition Facts (per serving)|

-Rim a cocktail or margarita glass with cinnamon sugar: Wet the rim with a lime wedge, then roll the rim in a small dish of ground cinnamon and granulated sugar.
+Rim a cocktail or margarita glass with cinnamon sugar: Wet the rim with a piece of lime, then roll the rim in a small dish of ground cinnamon and granulated sugar.

-In a blender, add the ice, tequila, tamarind nectar, and pineapple and lime juices.
+In a blender, add the tequila, tamarind nectar, pineapple and lime juices, and ice.